-The Stuff guide to working from home
+How to work from home: the Stuff guide | Stuff

 If you use a laptop, buy an external keyboard and a mouse or trackpad.
 If possible, get an external display, too, and have your eyeline peer at the top third of the display.
 At the very least, raise the laptop to that height, if you can’t afford a screen — a stack of books will do.

 Also keep RSI and other conditions at bay by investing in a decent office chair, and use it correctly.
 (Not got this kind of set-up at actual work?
 Have a word with HR…) In it for the long haul?
-Consider a standing desk like IKEA’s BEKANT (from £425).
+Consider a standing desk.

 4. Manage social interactions